Click this link for the other days in the 31 DAYS OF CARE TAKING: ONE DAY AT A TIME.

 Plug into your church resources for encouragement and prayer during this time

 As you are catching your equilibrium, you will need pastoral care from your church.
 Let them know your loved one is in the hospital or have a friend let them know.
 It isn’t difficult to call your church office, text a pastor, leave a voice message or even email (least effective!).
 During a stormy time, it can be very comforting to have a pastor or elder come and pray with you when you aren’t sure what is happening.
 Just don’t assume they know.
 It isn’t fair to them.
+If you prefer they NOT put you or your loved one on a prayer list, all the churches I have been in have been very supportive of your privacy.
+The same goes for no visitor requests.

 If you are in a small group, let them know as well, or let one of them know so they can let the group know.
 If you don’t want visitors, that is fine, but sometimes, you may want someone to come pray with you and they fall into a different category.
 Think about it.
 I have found my contact information on my phone is my friend.
 I keep much more info there than I once did.
 It makes it much easier to contact friends and family when I’m in the hospital and have only my phone.
-It is also helpful for cancelling appointments, etc. if sudden visit to the ER or an unexpected admission happened.
+It is also helpful for cancelling appointments, etc. if a sudden visit to the ER or an unexpected admission happened.

 I know there are times when friends, church family and even pastors let us down when we are in the hospital.
 It happens.
 All you can do is let them know.
 And if they don’t show up to offer comfort, you will need to remind them again.
 Until you know what happened, don’t add to your burden by assuming they purposely had ill intent.
 Give them the benefit of the doubt until you find out otherwise.
 Definitely don’t tell everyone else until you are able to discuss it with them.
 You don’t want to make a small problem more complex.

 GOD will provide comfort from other places.
 I’m sure of it.
 He always provides everything we need.
 That is a promise!
+You don’t know the whole picture.

 Thinking through visiting preferences and making them known